-Each site will be subject to non-invasive sampling during early winter 2015, 2016, or 2017 and summer 2015 (see addendum, below).
+Each site will be subject to non-invasive sampling during early winter 2015, 2016, or 2017; within each study area two sites will be sampled annually, with 3 sites sampled once each during the duration of the study.
 Detectors (n=64) will consist of Bushnell Trophy Cam 8MP cameras integrated with single catch hair traps visible to the camera (sensu Magoun et al. 2011).
-During a pilot season in 2014, one site near Greenville was sampled, and the effort was expanded into the Telos region in 2015.
-All stations will be baited with sardines, and a standard skunk-based lure will be applied to increase detection rates.
-Placement of detectors will loosely follow a gridded system, with approximately 750 m spacing between detectors.
-Each site will be active for at least 14 days, and stations will be checked every 2-3 days.
+During a pilot season in 2014, 2 sites in the southern area surrounding Greenville will be sampled, with extension into the northern area beginning in early 2015.
+All stations will be baited with beaver meat, and a standard skunkbased lure will be applied to increase detection rates.
+Placement of detectors will follow a gridded system, with approximately 1 km spacing between detectors.
+Each site will be active for at least 14 days, and stations will be initially checked every 2-3 days.
 Individual marten will be identified on the basis of unique ventral fur markings and microsatellite DNA extracted from hair samples.
-Fine-scale forest stand characteristics will also be measured, including 4 measures of canopy cover 10 m from the station in each cardinal direction, and a single measure of basal area from the station location collected with a wedge prism.